Fear Free Vet Visits

 What does Fear Free mean?

-The Fear-Free™ initiative promotes the practices, methods, and tools that calm veterinary patients and create low-stress environments to encourage better healthcare, more satisfied and compliant clients, a happier staff, and a healthier bottom line.
-We understand that a lot of hesitation is involved in making appointments for your fearful Fido and your Scaredy Cat.
+The Fear-Free™ vet visits initiative promotes the practices, methods, and tools that calm veterinary patients and create low-stress environments to encourage better healthcare, more satisfied and compliant clients, a happier staff, and a healthier bottom line.
+We understand that a lot of hesitation is involved in making appointments for your fearful Fido and your scaredy cat.
 There are several steps that we can take as a fear-free practice to help make your visit better and take the “pet” out of petrified!

 Here are some steps that you can take at home prior to your visit:

-- The Fear-Free™ veterinary visit is best created with a multimodal approach that must involve the pet owner.
+- Fear-Free™ vet visits are best created with a multi-modal approach that must involve the pet owner.
 The owner’s role in taking their dog or cat to the veterinarian is the first and most important step.
 The owner should condition the pet to a carrier and car rides long before visiting their veterinarian.
 Cats fair best when they are allowed to use their carriers daily as a resting place.
 This helps to establish the carrier as both familiar and comfortable for the cat, rather than something associated with a frightening car ride.
 Take the carrier out of storage and leave it out in an area so the cat can get accustomed to seeing it in the everyday environment.

 - To keep the pet calm on the day of an appointment, pet owners can use products like Adaptil™ or Feliway® pheromones, calming nutraceuticals, and carrier covers.
 These products can be found at some of the pet boutiques and stores around town.
 Owners will need to remain calm themselves.
 They may find it helpful to play special calming music and use aromatherapy in the car.